call & collect yours today

-* Never brushing the skin over any active inflammation, like open wounds, varicose veins, inflamed sores, or skin that is sunburnt.
+- Never brush the skin over any active inflammation, like open wounds, varicose veins, inflamed sores, or skin that is sunburnt.
 Never skin brush if you have enlarged lymph nodes or are in an active state of cancer.

-* Talk to you doctor, if you are pregnant
+- Talk to your doctor, if you are pregnant

-* Allergic reactions require you to stop brushing and telling your naturopath what has happened.
-Your body may just be detoxing, but even so get advice from a naturopathic professional.
+- Allergic reactions require you to stop brushing and tell your naturopath what has happened.
+Your body may just be detoxing, but even so, get advice from a naturopathic professional.

 Dry Skin Brushing Rules

-* Every Bodecare brush in our online shop allows you to download a booklet on body brushing that has diagrams showing the direction of brush strokes that go towards the lymphatic nodes.
+- Every Bodecare brush in our online shop allows you to download a booklet on body brushing that has diagrams showing the direction of brush strokes that go toward the lymphatic nodes.

 Make sure you rinse your brush after you have completed your brushing routine.
 Dry it in an open, sunny area to prevent mildew.
 Clean your brush once a week using soap and water.
 You should also avoid sharing your brush with anyone.
 This can help prevent the risk for infection.